panpf/sketch/docs/download_cache.md

 }.build()
 ```

-## Configuration request
+## Cache Policy

+The download cache policy is used to control how to use the download cache.
+The default
-The default configuration of the download cache is [CachePolicy].ENABLED, you can pass the downloadCachePolicy of [ImageRequest]
+configuration is [CachePolicy].ENABLED, which you can configure via the downloadCachePolicy property
-or [ImageOptions] Properties control download caching, as follows:
+of [ImageRequest] or [ImageOptions]:

 ```kotlin
 ImageRequest(context, "https://example.com/image.jpg") {